Vipera ursinii: Taxonomy

 Golay et al. (1993) recognize the first four, while Mallow et al. (2003) recognize five and list V. eriwanensis and V. renardi as valid species.
 However, McDiarmid et al. (1999), and thus ITIS, feel that more definitive data is necessary before any subspecies can be recognized.

+Presently there are four recognised subspecies of Vipera ursinii.
+Vipera eriwanensis, Vipera graeca and Vipera renardi are all recognised as distinct species.